malla123/Gestures/README.md

 Gestures
 =========

-This Application will showcase the features of Gestures API.
+This Application will showcase the features of Gesture API.

 Project Owner: Malla Nandikonda <Malla.Nandikonda@kony.com>

 # Purpose
-This Application will showcase the features of Gestures API.
+This Application will showcase the features of Gesture API.